Einhorn Center for Community Engagement

 Prerequisite

-This course considers the ways in which the tools of finance are used to address environmental challenges and how market mechanisms can be used to ensure the long-term sustainability of ecosystems.
-Following an introduction to the prevailing environmental policy framework, the course explores the uses of such products as debt-for-nature swaps, green bonds, structured notes, and environmental impacts bonds, and illustrates both their potential and their limitations through a review of market transactions.
-The course also explores how investment decisions can influence environmental outcomes and the role that sustainable asset management strategies can have in achieving desired conservation objectives.
+This course provides an overview of environmental finance and markets, with particular emphasis on the development and use of financial instruments and investment strategies that seek to further the long-term sustainability of ecosystems.
+The course will explore the uses of such products as debt-for-nature swaps, environmental impact bonds, structured notes, and green bonds, and seek to illustrate both their potential and their limitations through a review of market transactions.
+The course will also explore how investment decisions can influence environmental outcomes, and the role that sustainable asset management strategies can have in achieving desired conservation objectives.

 Outcome 1